 Also coming under the banner of ‘poverty porn’ is the countless adverts and documentaries we see about poverty in other countries, particularly ambiguous areas of Africa.
 These images are designed to make us feel bad, usually just enough to donate some money.
 We have then done our good deed of the day and can continue to ignore poverty once again.

 Having such a narrow view of poverty also allows us to dictate what counts as real poverty.
-In 2012, single parent Jack Monroe posted to her blog outlining the struggle of having to go hungry just to feed their son.
+In 2012, single parent Jack Monroe posted to their blog outlining the struggle of having to go hungry just to feed their son.
 The blog post goes into detail about the lengths Monroe has to go to in order to feed their son and pay rent.
-Immediately following the popularity of her post, Monroe was criticised for many different aspects of their post.
+Immediately following the popularity of their post, Monroe was criticised for many different aspects of their post.
 The overwhelming theme of the criticism seemed to be the idea that Monroe themself was the reason for their situation.
 They had a phone, and left a well paying job, but most of all they didn’t fit into the idea that many people had of what it was to be truly poor.

 Poverty, like many other, is just another issue we love to ignore.
 If you think you’re poor, you’re probably not really poor, and if you are poor, it’s probably your own fault anyway.
 Poverty isn’t an issue that can be put into a box.
 It not one thing.
 It is a complex issue that affect many different people in many different ways.
 Just because poverty complicated doesn’t mean it should be ignored.